What is a Brownfield?

 What is the EPA’s involvement?

-The Brownfield Assessment Program is NOT a regulatory program.
-Assessment projects are a mechanism/tool to promote economic development.
-EPA involvement is typically limited to review of work plans and general program oversight.
+Our Brownfield Program is NOT a regulatory program.
+Proactively addressing projects is a mechanism/tool to promote economic development.
+When grant funds are available, EPA involvement is typically limited to review of work plans and general program oversight.

 What does the program offer property owners?